In this section you’ll find special tours for seasoned travelers and longer outings.

 Starting around 7:00am (up until around 5:00pm), we’ll drive down south to an experience where you’ll be harvesting of your own nopales (cactus), learing about corn and nixtamal from the producers, see how mole it’s made and try great foods from the source.
 (Prices range from $160-$190usd per person).

-Or we could pay a visit to Yolcan to see where some of the ingredients used in the best restaurants in town are grown and harvested.
-This is an opportunity to see the ancient farming method of chinampas.
-This is a special tour only for groups of 10+ that includes Breakfast foods, quesadillas and after the visit to Yolcan a ride in the Trajineras with some beers.
-(Price is $100usd per person with a minimum of 10pax).
+This tour is an opportunity to see the ancient farming method of chinampas.
+A lakebed fertile enough to grow a wide variety of ingredients, corn and edible flowers included.
+This is a special tour only for groups of 4+ that includes Breakfast foods, a talk about the chinampas, tacos and mezcal and a ride in the Trajineras with some beers.
+(Price range $100 – $150usd per person).

 Want to know more about Mexico City’s food, markets and tacos?
 Join one of our food tours!